evanhazey/evanhazenunez/README.md

 My Current Research

-Thesis: Directly observing the baryon cycle during the peak of cosmic star formation rate density (z=2-3).
-More details can be found in [Research].
+Thesis: Directly observing the baryon cycle during the peak of cosmic star formation rate density (z=2-3): Detecting and tracing the hydrogen and metals in high redshift galaxies' interstellar and circumgalactic medium.
+More details including a report and a presentation can be found [here](research.md).

 First Year Project: [Placing empirical constraints on the core-collapse supernova (CCSN) yields of zero to low metallicity massive stars using Very Metal-Poor Damped Lyman Alpha Absorbers](https://ui.adsabs.harvard.edu/abs/2022ApJ...927...64N/abstract) (VMP DLAs).
 More details, a qual report, and link to the paper can be found [here](https://ui.adsabs.harvard.edu/abs/2022ApJ...927...64N/abstract) and in [Research](research.md).